How to Clean the Camera Sensor, Automatically and Manually

 Warning: Do not use any compressed air as it is strong and contains condensation.

 A good size blower

-4- Check the sensor with the technique that I describe in the pervious article and make sure all dust spots are removed.
-If needed apply these steps again.
+4- Check the sensor with the technique that I describe in the previous article and make sure it is clean.
+If needed, apply these steps again.

 Manually Clean the camera sensor (Wet method)

-To clean the sensor manually in this method you need a fully charged battery and a cleaning kit.
-The cleaning kit usually contains special swaps and cleaning solution.
+To clean the sensor manually in this method, you need a fully charged battery and a cleaning kit.
+The cleaning kit usually contains unique swaps and cleaning solutions.
 You need to select the swap size according to your camera sensor.
-Please note that you need to buy the kit from a reputable manufacturer to avoid damage to the sensor.
+Please note that you need to buy the kit from a reputable manufacturer to avoid the sensor’s damage.
 I have been using Visible Dust for years.
 They are a little pricey but very high quality.
-They also have videos on their website to show cleaning steps for different camera makes in details.
+They also have videos on their website to show cleaning steps for the different camera makes in detail.

-The procedures are the same as dry method and you just apply the cleaning solution to the swap and clean the sensor.
+The procedures are the same as the dry method, and you apply the cleaning solution to the swap and clean the sensor.
 Please follow the instructions from cleaning kit manufacturers to avoid any damage to the camera.